LostArtefacts/TRX/docs/tr1/IMPROVEMENTS.md

     - **City of Vilcabamba**: invalid mesh structure in room 41, incorrect texture in rooms 26 and 73, missing textures in rooms 15 and 21, and stretched textures in rooms 15 and 26
     - **Lost Valley**: incorrect textures in rooms 6, 9, 16, 34 and 35, missing textures in rooms 6, 9, 25, 26, 27, 51, and 90, and stretched textures in rooms 5, 27, 63, 66 and 88
     - **Tomb of Qualopec**: an incorrect and missing textures in room 8, misaligned textures in rooms 5, 20 and 46, and a stretched texture in room 14
-    - **St. Francis' Folly**: incorrect textures in rooms 1, 4, 18, 23 and 35, and a misaligned texture in room 3
+    - **St. Francis' Folly**: incorrect textures in rooms 1, 4, 18, 23 and 35; a misaligned texture in room 3; transparent pixels in room 25
     - **Colosseum**: incorrect Midas textures appearing at the roof, incorrect textures in rooms 0, 37, 67, 75, 82 and 83, and missing textures in rooms 2 and 7
     - **Palace Midas**: incorrect textures in rooms 28, 31, 34, 40 and 45, missing textures in rooms 2, 5, 9, 13, 30, and 53, and stretched textures in rooms 7 and 20
     - **The Cistern**: missing textures in rooms 3 and 9 and stretched textures in rooms 22 and 102